 How Open Banking paved the way for data powered lending

 SME lending was built without envisaging the internet.
 This is evident in the fact that the industry relies on static, incomplete and out-of-date information to make key decisions around the creditworthiness of small to medium-sized businesses.

 The Opening Banking directive successfully got the ball rolling towards an open data ecosystem and has drastically increased the information available to lenders when assessing the risk level of an SME.

-This can only be seen as positive as, historically, lenders have relied heavily on Companies House data (which can 18 months out-of-date) and manually submitted management accounts.
+This can only be seen as positive as, historically, lenders have relied heavily on Companies House data (which can be 18 months out-of-date) and manually submitted management accounts.